awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 When **multiple** scaling policies are active, each policy determines the desired capacity independently, and the desired capacity is set to the maximum of those.
 {{% /notice %}}

-Now you are going to configure the Auto Scaling group to automatically scale out and scale in as your **application load** fluctuates.
-We will be using a predefined metric that uses average CPU utilization across the Auto Scaling group instances.
+In this section, you configure the Auto Scaling group to automatically scale out and scale in as your **application load** fluctuates.
+You use a average CPU utilization across the Auto Scaling group instances.

 1. Review this command to understand the options, then go ahead and run it